berkeleyGamedev/DecalWebsite/pages/labs/lab14/lab14.md

 ![](images/figure1.png)
 *This lab uses Maya.
 You can use Maya for free if you are a UC Berkeley student*

+**NOTE**: Download the lab, unzip it, and open the project folder in Unity Hub!

 [Download Lab 14](https://github.com/berkeleyGamedev/3DRiggingSkinnnigAndAnimatingLab){: .btn .btn-blue }